soundpress/RulesOfNYC/docs/c03/index.rst

 (c) This subchapter shall not include products made from products after the date marked where such secondary products are the result of an additional processing stage.

-(d) Upon written application to the Commissioner, and upon a showing of exceptional circumstances, a manufacturer or processor may be granted an extension in writing, not to exceed six months, in which to comply, in whole or in part, with the requirements of § 4-112 above.
-In the event that a manufacturer or processor has substantially complied with § 4-112 above during the previously granted extension period, but exceptional circumstances exist which render full compliance during the extension period impossible, impracticable, or create undue financial hardship, a manufacturer or processor may apply in writing to the Commissioner for an additional final extension in order to fully comply with § 4-112.
+(d) Upon written application to the Commissioner, and upon a showing of exceptional circumstances, a manufacturer or processor may be granted an extension in writing, not to exceed six months, in which to comply, in whole or in part, with the requirements of 6 RCNY § 4-112.
+In the event that a manufacturer or processor has substantially complied with 6 RCNY § 4-112 during the previously granted extension period, but exceptional circumstances exist which render full compliance during the extension period impossible, impracticable, or create undue financial hardship, a manufacturer or processor may apply in writing to the Commissioner for an additional final extension in order to fully comply with 6 RCNY § 4-112.
 Any request for an additional final extension must be supported by evidence of exceptional circumstances and substantial compliance during the previously granted extension period.
 The granting of a further extension, if any, shall be in the discretion of the Commissioner.